jverneaut/html-to-gutenberg/README.md

 ### Can I add more fields beyond RichText and MediaUpload?

 Right now, the plugin auto-generates fields for text and images as well as InnerBlocks.
-Support for additional fiels may come later based on my experience building production sites with this tool.
+Support for additional fields may come later based on my experience building production sites with this tool.

 ### Should generated blocks be versioned, or should the source HTML file be?